TURKS AND CAICOS ISLANDS

 under the law of the Islands of which he or she has been convicted;

-that are reasonably required for the purpose of ensuring the proper performance of their functions;
+that are reasonably required for the purpose of ensuring the proper performances of their functions;

-(d) for the imposition of restrictions on persons who are not Belongers; but—
+(d)for the imposition of restrictions on persons who are not Turks and Caicos Islanders; but—

 present in the Islands, to move freely throughout the Islands and to reside anywhere in the Islands;

-(iii) no such person shall be liable, by virtue only of this paragraph, to be expelled from the Islands unless the requirements specified
+(iii)no such person shall be liable, by virtue only this paragraph, to be expelled from the Islands unless the requirements specified in

 person's right to leave the Islands either in consequence of his or her having been found guilty of a criminal offence under the law of